List of Tohoku Initiatives

 Website Twitter Facebook E-Mail

-With the help of Prof. KOIZUMI Hideki from the University of Tokyo, Naruse-Inokuma Architects, GOTO Chikako and various other individuals, students and corporate sponsors, the community structure Riku Cafe has opened in January 2012. (日本語 only)
+With the help of Prof. KOIZUMI Hideki from the University of Tokyo, Naruse-Inokuma Architects, GOTO Chikako and various other individuals, students and corporate sponsors, the community structure Riku Cafe has opened in January 2012.
+Community space and cafe that is used for local events, meetings, and the promotion of local products. (日本語 only)

 Based in: Rikuzentakada, Tokyo